intellectivelab/docs.intellectivelab.com/enterprise-search/prerequisites.md

 	- ICMPORT=\<port\> e.g. 50000
 	- ICMREMOTEDB=\<remote DB\> e.g. icmnlsdb

-**Note: To avoid runtime errors on Windows, hosts file may need to be updated with the CM8 server name and IP address**
+**Note: To avoid runtime errors on Windows, hosts file may need to be updated with the CM8 server name and IP address.**